WHua0/Midterm/readme.md

 1. .env provides the name of the data_directory
 2. App loads the name of data_directory from .env
-3. App converts name_of_data_directory into an absolute path
+3. App converts name of data_directory into an absolute path
-4. Other files may retrieve the data_directory's absolute path from App
+4. Other files retrieve the data_directory's absolute path from App

 ## Logging